Skip to Content

 FieldRequiredDescription

-vectorYesDense embedding array
+VectorYesDense embedding array

-filterNoKey-value pairs for filtering
+FilterNoKey-value pairs for filtering during queries

 Hybrid Vector Fields

-For hybrid indexes, include sparse vector components:
+For hybrid indexes, include sparse vector components alongside dense vectors:

 FieldRequiredDescription

-sparse_indicesYesNon-zero term positions in sparse vector
+Sparse IndicesYesNon-zero term positions in the sparse vector

-sparse_valuesYesWeights for each sparse index
+Sparse ValuesYesWeights for each sparse index position

-Note: Maximum batch size is 1000 vectors per upsert call.
+Maximum batch size is 1000 vectors per upsert call.

 Filtering